Fayemi declares interest in Ekiti guber poll — Nigeria Today

 Fayemi declares interest in Ekiti guber poll

+He warned Fayose not to attempt to remove or destroy his campaign posters and billboards the way his government was currently doing to some opposition posters.

+NAN reports that the minister was however silent on when he would be resigning his appointment as minister from the Federal Executive Council.
+(NAN)

-The post Fayemi declares interest in Ekiti guber poll appeared first on The Herald Nigeria Newspaper.
+The post Fayemi declares interest in Ekiti guber poll appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share